CONSTITUTION AND BYLAWS

 high ground in every area of life.

-- Compassion: Love in word and deed.
-The love that
+Compassion: Love in word and deed.
+The love that sees

 standard for staff work and religious responsibilities.

-dead, and buried; the third day he rose from the dead; he ascended into
+Pilate, was crucified, dead, and buried; the third day he rose from the dead;

-heaven, and sitteth at the right hand of the Father Almighty; from thence he
+the right hand of God the Father Almighty; from where he shall

-shall come again to judge the quick and the dead.
+come again to judge the living and the

 ARTICLE 4.
 MEMBERSHIP